 Vehicle rollovers are typically classified into one of two categories: tripped and un-tripped.
 Tripped rollovers are caused by an external object such as a collision with another vehicle or a curb.
 An untripped rollover is caused by cornering forces that destabilize the vehicle, such as friction with the ground or steering input.
 Between these two categories, there are several types of vehicle rollovers that can cause serious injuries, such as:

 The make and model of a vehicle can significantly increase the likelihood of rollover accidents happening, along with if it would be able to protect the driver through an accident.
-While all vehicles are susceptible to rollover accidents, the tendency to rollover can increase when it comes to speed, center of mass, steering sensitivity and the narrowness of the axle track.
-In many cases, SUV’s and full-size vans are commonly seen in rollover accidents.
+While all vehicles are susceptible to rollover accidents, the tendency to roll over can increase when it comes to speed, a center of mass, steering sensitivity, and the narrowness of the axle track.
+In many cases, SUVs and full-size vans are commonly seen in rollover accidents.

 Suing Kansas City is possible, but it’s not easy.
 It requires certain deadlines and rules for filing.
 Going up against insurance companies or other parties can also take a toll on you, especially if you’re also nursing serious injuries.
 Always seek help from a Kansas City rollover accident attorney after a harmful rollover.
 For more information about rollover accident claims, speak to our Kansas City injury lawyers at Wendt Law Firm P.C. during a free case evaluation.